-As 2018 draws to a close and the new year comes in.
-We would like to take a moment to say a massive thank you to all those who have supported Spoons this year.
+As 2018 draws to a close and the New Tear comes in we would like to take a moment to say a massive thank you to all those who have supported Spoons this year:

 Let us look at what we did in 2018 and how we and you supported families in neonatal care this year.